Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Gethsemane 55, Plot 257, Space 1

-Joseph Connor, a 27 year veteran, suffered a heart attack while fighting a multiple alarm fire on January 31, 1951.
-Connor was driving Water Tower 1, and had finished getting the kinks out of the supply hoses when he fell against the apparatus.
+Joseph Connor, a soft-spoken man truly dedicated to his job, suffered a fatal heart attack while fighting a multiple alarm fire on January 31, 1951.
+Connor, who was driving Water Tower 1, had just finished getting the kinks out of the supply hoses when he fell against the apparatus.
+He was transported to Jefferson Davis Hospital where he was pronounced deceased on arrival.

 This fire was especially difficult due to the freezing, icy weather which kept the smoke close to the ground.